Create a new trusted certificate group.

 Status Protocol (OCSP), select the OCSP check box.

-If both CRL checking and OCSP are enabled, OCSP checking is used preferentially, and CRL checking is used if OCSP fails.
+If both certificate revocation list (CRL) checking and Online Certificate Status Protocol (OCSP) are enabled, OCSP checking is used preferentially, and CRL checking is used if OCSP fails.

 - To deny access when any certificate in the certificate chain cannot be verified using its CRL endpoint, select the Deny when unable to determine revocation status check box.